omarfaruk70/OmarFaruk70/README.md

 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on Figma and Github
-- 💬 Ask me about HTML CSS BOOTSTRAP GITHUB and Figma a
+- 💬 Ask me about HTML CSS BOOTSTRAP GITHUB and FIGMA
 - 📫 How to reach me: farukfci70@gmail.com
 - 😄 Pronouns: procoder